Efficient Multidimensional Functional Data Analysis Using Marginal Product Basis Systems: Estimation

 \subsection{Hyperparameter Selection}

-A distinct advantage of our methodology is it's flexibility in allowing the user to incorporate different notions of smoothness, via linear differential operator $L_d$, different choices of marginal basis systems and alternative coefficient penalty methods.
-Often, these can be selected using a-priori knowledge of the problem of interest, e.g. penalizing a temporal domain with periodic structure using the harmonic acceleration differential operator \citep{ramsay2005}.
-If no a-priori dynamics are supposed, the marginal second order roughness operator, i.e. $L_d=\frac{\partial^2}{\partial x_d^2}$, can be used to encode a default notion of smoothness.
-Of course, for some applications, a data-driven approach to hyperparameter selection may be of interest or of necessity.
-Below, we provide suggestions of such automated tactics.

-\textit{Smoothing Parameters}: While our method provides the flexibility of selecting $\lambda_d$ independently for all $d=1,...,D+1$, using a data-driven method to select all these parameters, e.g. minimizing the $n$-fold cross validation over a $D+1$ dimensional grid, is computationally infeasible for even moderately large $D$.
+A distinct advantage of our methodology is its flexibility in allowing the user to incorporate different notions of smoothness, via linear differential operator $L_d$, different choices of marginal basis systems and alternative coefficient penalty methods.
+In some cases, these can be selected using a-priori knowledge of the problem of interest, though for many applications a data-driven approach to hyperparameter selection may be of interest or of necessity.
+While our method provides the flexibility of setting $\lambda_d$ independently for all $d=1,...,D+1$, using a data-driven method to select all these parameters is computationally infeasible for even moderately large $D$.
 Therefore, absent a-priori knowledge of different behavior in different dimensions, we suggest setting $\lambda_d = \lambda_f$ for $d=1,...,D$ and selecting the parameters $(\lambda_{f}, \lambda_{D+1})^\prime$ by minimizing the $n$-fold cross-validation error over a 2-dimensional grid.
+Pseudocode for this scheme is provided in Algorithm 2 in the Supplemental Materials.
+Our method also requires the specification of both marginal ranks $\boldsymbol{m}$ and a global rank $K$.
+We propose the following two proportion of variance explained measures